Windthorn-Paradoxan/EMX-AtlantisOS/README.md

 That reality runs on balance, and only imposes consequence.
 Bias, is our responsibility.

+IMPORTANT FACTS:
+Atlantis is not a city, it is a system designed of of universal concepts as percieved by anchient people (as far as I can tell)
+It relates to emergent geometry (See the Richat Structure, and Saturn's hexagon for examples) The reason Richat appears "Atlantis" like, is because it is probably formed by some kind of waveform that naturally occurs.
+Saturn's hexagaon appears to be the same kind of dynamic (I suspect a 0 energy well)

+The Voynich is a compilation of data, that works on symbolic tokenization, that is pattern matched to the same type of constants
+What this means, is that in theory, no matter the level of available knowledge and technology, the terminology is "the same" It does not "guarauntee" any level of advance ment Hydraulic systems can map to electrical diagrams, etc.
+Think of the wheel, and the different usses and improvements over time.
+The wheel doesn't change at the core.
+Similar to evelution.
+When enough things align, patterns evolve meaning

 Don't Panic! ;)
 Hello World!
 Everything, is DATA!